30 Iconic Ruth Bader Ginsburg Quotes on Women, Equality, and Justice

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Justice Ginsburg's words look to the future, even after her passing.

 Despite all the ways Justice Ruth Bader Ginsburg made history, she knew the fight for equality wasn’t quite won.
 Still, the trailblazing attorney perpetually looked to the future with optimism throughout her 87 years.

-These nine Ruth Bader Ginsburg quotes speak to that optimism.
-Her words—part reflection, part advice—reveal what will now be her legacy: a call to action for future generations to continue her life’s work.
+These Ruth Bader Ginsburg quotes speak to her optimism and hard work to her very end.
+Her words— reflection, advice, feminist ideas, quotes about change, and leadership quotes—reveal what will now be her legacy: a call to action for future generations to continue her life’s work.

 “Whatever you choose to do, leave tracks.
 That means don’t do it just for yourself.
 You will want to leave the world a little better for your having lived.”

 “Fight for the things that you care about.
 But do it in a way that will lead others to join you.” —Harvard University, 2015

 “I would like to be remembered as someone who used whatever talent she had to do her work to the very best of her ability.”